ciardorje/Multi-Season_Spatial_MSOM/README.md

 So, we have now finished specifying our models of species occurence.
 But how can the model possibly know whether a species occured and was not detected (referred to as sampling zeros) or whether the species was not detected because it truly was not present (referred to as structural zeros)?
 This is done by seperate, but linked, models of species detection probabilities.
 We will define these now.

 Occupancy models depend on having repeat samples of the same site - this is because in cases where we detected a species at a site in one trap week ```Y[sp,site,year,week = 1] = 1```, but then didn't detect that species at the site in the next trap week ```Y[sp,site,year,week = 2] = 0```, the model can be confident that the non-observation in the second week represents a sampling zero rather than a structural zero, i.e., the species was there, we just didn't detect it.
+Based on this information alone, we could say the detection prbability was 0.5, as across two attempts we detected the species on one occasion (i.e., 50% of our samples).
+It is a little bit more complex though, as the model also incorporates knowledge of species detection across all sampled sites, as well as the potential effects of covariates on detection, specified in the detection model (below).

 Here's our detection model.
 This time it's the same across all years:
 ```r